tttr222/cs618project/README.md

 example to be classified.
 * The client component will submit a request to the HTTP server, which will run an instance to classify the example text.
-* The text will be a snippet phrase/sentence of a pathological report.
+* The input will be the unstructured textual content of a pathological report.
 The learning/classification component will diagnose the type of cancer and location site of cancer.
 * The result will be returned to the user in the form of a